Philosophy at Cambridge

 Additional course costs

 There are no compulsory additional course costs for Philosophy.
+However, some students find it helpful to purchase a University approved calculator (c. £20), some textbooks (we would not expect this to exceed £100 per year).
+For students taking Experimental Psychology from Part IB of the Natural Sciences Tripos there may be other additional costs (please see the Natural Sciences course page for details).
 Full course details are available on the Faculty of Philosophy website and if you have any queries about resources/materials, please contact the Faculty (see fact file, right).

 It's possible to combine philosophy with another subject by changing to or from another course.
-You can either study another subject for one or two years (such as Mathematics, Classics or Economics) and then switch to Philosophy, or change to another subject (such as Economics or History) after Part IA or Part IB (Year 1 or 2) Philosophy.
+You can either study another subject for one or two years (such as Mathematics, Classics or Economics) and then switch to Philosophy, or change to another subject (such as Theology, Religion, and Philosophy of Religion or History) after Part IA or Part IB (Year 1 or 2) Philosophy.

 Although the system is fairly flexible, not all combinations are feasible.
 If you're considering such changes, please consult the Colleges to which you're considering applying about your plans.